Washington Medicaid Definition

 3) Regular Medicaid / Aged Blind and Disabled – is an entitlement, meaning anyone who meets the eligibility requirements is able to receive benefits.
 Services are provided at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Washington Medicaid.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|